gitnacho/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/action-bar/styling/article.md

 <snippet id='actionbar-icon-fonts-html'/>

-> **Note:** In iOS, the `color` property affects the color of the title and the action items.
+> **Note**: In iOS, the `color` property affects the color of the title and the action items.
 In Android, the `color` property affects only the title text.
 However, you can set the default color of the text in the action items by adding an `actionMenuTextColor` item in the Android theme (inside `App_Resources\Android\values\styles.xml`).